 A confident delivery is half the battle.
 Check the acoustics of the venue & get a mic if necessary (so many speeches are ruined simply because the guests can’t hear them).

-Check with the bride – If she isn’t giving her own speech then you’re speaking on behalf of her too.
-If nothing else make sure she’s happy with your thank you list.
+Check with the bride – If she isn’t giving a speech then you’re speaking on behalf of her too.
+If nothing else, make sure she’s happy with your thank you list.